 Investing in paid search marketing on top search allows you to capture consumers searching for terms related to your business.
 And because paid results typically display at the top of the page, it’s the first thing that searchers see, even before organic results.

-Video and social ads are also a great way to target your messaging to relevant subsets of the population.
-With paid social ads, you can specify the types of consumers you’d like to reach, and the platform will make sure your ads are being seen by people in the appropriate demographics.
+YouTube ads and social media ads are also a great way to target your messaging to relevant subsets of the population.
+With paid social ads, you can target the exact types of consumers you’d like to reach, and the platform will make sure your ads are being seen by people in the appropriate demographics.

 Digital Marketing Foundation Tip 5: Target with Email Marketing

 No online marketing efforts would be complete without email marketing.
 It’s a tactic that has maintained a high ROI over the years, so utilizing targeted email marketing should be one of your points of focus.